i05nagai/memorandum/language/english_speaking.md

     * give birth to
         * she gave birth to twins
         * our cat gave birth last night
+    * given
+        * accepted fact
+            * sth that is certain to happen or to be
+            * it's a given that if he is defeated for reelection, he'll be offered a position in the administration
+        * kowing
+            * considering
+            * Given his age, he's in excellent physical condition
+            * Given (the fact) that he's had six months to do this, he hasn't made much progress
+        * arranged
+            * already decided, arranged, or agreed
+            * at any given time, the jury may reach a verdict, so we'd better stay neaby
+        * have habit
+            * be given to sth
+                * to do something regularly or as  habit
+                * she was given to staying in bed till lunchtime
 * markedly
     * in a way that is very easy to notice
     * he and she have markedly different leadership styles